etcroot/tailwind-boilerplate/README.md

 VS Marketplace Link: [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

-To open the index.html file in a live server simply do the following
+To open & run this app properly, do the following:

 - Run `npm install` to install the dependencies.
 - Install the extension